-Castor oil is a great product to have on hand when boating, swimming, or hiking, in case someone gets a painful sunburn.
-It’s soothing and has that same cooling sensation you get when using aloe vera on your skin.
+Castor oil is a great product to have on hand in case you get a painful sunburn.
+It’s soothing and has that same cooling-sensation you get when using aloe vera on your skin.
 Another great advantage of using castor oil for sunburns, is it prevents any blisters that form, from becoming infected.

-And you know those cracked heels we all get as we age?
+And you know those cracked heels we all get?
 Well, it’s great for those too.
-Rub the oil on your heels before going to bed, covering your feet with socks to protect your sheets.
+Rub the oil on your heels before going to bed.
+Be sure and cover your feet with socks to protect your sheets.
 Repeat this process until your heels look like you want them to.

-The benefits of castor oil don’t stop at skin care, it can also be applied topically to the scalp to prevent hair loss, and thicken thinning hair.
-It’s also a fantastic conditioner for dry and damaged hair, as it is highly nourishing.
+The benefits of castor oil don’t stop at skincare, it can also be applied topically to the scalp to prevent hair loss, and to thicken thinning hair.
+It’s also a fantastic conditioner for dry and damaged hair.

 [Read More: 5 Home Remedies For Dry And Damaged Hair]

-Jamaican black castor oil is the best form of oil to use for hair care.
-It can also be used to treat dandruff, and irritating scalp conditions.
-Apply to your scalp, and then comb the oil through to the ends of your hair.
-Don’t try to saturate it completely as it will be too messy.
+Jamaican black castor oil is the best form of castor oil to use for hair care.
+It can also be used to treat dandruff and irritating scalp conditions.
+Apply to your scalp, combing the oil through to the ends of your hair.
+Don’t try to saturate it completely as it will be too sticky.
 Put a shower cap over your head, and leave on for an hour or so before washing.

 Castor oil packs are used on the skin to promote detoxification and to treat skin infections.
 A generous piece of wool flannel is soaked in oil, and placed on the skin for about 30 minutes to draw out toxins.
 Heat is applied over the flannel to increase its effectiveness.
-Keep in mind that it stains so take care to cover the flannel and surrounding areas with plastic or old rags.
+Keep in mind, castor oil can stain so take care to cover the flannel and surrounding areas with plastic or old rags.

 Using castor oil as a pack reduces inflammation, detoxifies the liver, stimulates lymphatic circulation, and is a helpful remedy for the pain associated with menstruation and ovulation.
 It’s also been rumored to reduce stretch marks from pregnancy and weight gain.